maxvanzandt/Statewide-Mortallity-and-Medicaid/README.md

 2. Set your R working directory to the repo root.
 3. Run `clean_data.R` to merge and clean the data into `data/processed/merged_data.csv`.
-4. Knit `analysis_code.Rmd` to reproduce the analysis and figures.
+4. Knit `analysis.Rmd` to reproduce the analysis and figures.

 ## Files

 - `clean_data.R` - merges and cleans the raw data (see Data Sources above for where to obtain each file)
-- `analysis_code.Rmd` - exploratory analysis, model building, and diagnostics
+- `analysis.Rmd` - exploratory analysis, model building, and diagnostics
 - `report.pdf` - final written report
 - `poster.pdf` - presentation poster